reemuskumar/SONiC/doc/mgmt/SONiC_HAMD_RBAC_HLD.md

 | 3	| secadmin	| 1.5 |
 | 4	| netadmin	| 1.5 |

-Note : sonic-cli launch time is directly proportional to the num of Xpaths the user has access to.
+Note : sonic-cli launch time is directly proportional to the num of Xpaths the user has access to [Exception is admin user].

 # 11 Unit Test